 1) Visit the Linked Accounts page and click on "Manage CSV Files."

 2) On the next page, click "Upload CSV File."

 3) Click "Browse" to select your file and "Upload File" to upload your CSV.

 If you receive an error message that we were not able to import rows in your CSV, that means one or more of the values in your CSV is not formatted to match the values our system will accept in an import.

-Please use lowercase to map to known providers (such as “ebay” and “amazon”)
+Please use lowercase to map to known providers (ie: “ebay” and “amazon”)